lipsumar/courses-the-most-awesomest-course/chapter1.md

 With this in mind, just go ahead and print the word "awesome".

 `@hint`
-It might have something to do with the `print` function.
+It might have something to do with the `print` function...

 `@pre_exercise_code`
 ```{python}